Travel.State.Gov > Intercountry Adoption > Country Information > Nigeria Intercountry Adoption Information

 Please note that the U.S. Consulate in Lagos processes immigrant visas for non-U.S. citizens located in Nigeria.
 Additional information concerning immigrant visa processing at the U.S. Consulate in Lagos can be found on the U.S. Consulate in Lagos website.

 Upon receipt of the case at post, the Consular Section generally notifies the petitioner.
-Visa issuance after the final interview generally takes 72 hours.
+Visa issuance after the final interview may take up to two weeks.
 It is not usually possible to provide the visa to adoptive parents on the same day as the immigrant visa interview.
 You should verify current processing times with the U.S. Consulate in Lagos before making final travel arrangements

 Child Citizenship Act

 For adoptions finalized abroad prior to the child’s admission into the United States: An adopted child residing in the United States in the legal and physical custody of the U.S. citizen parent pursuant to a lawful admission for permanent residence generally will acquire U.S. citizenship automatically upon admission into the United States if the child otherwise meets the requirements of the Child Citizenship Act of 2000, including that the child is under the age of eighteen.

 For adoptions finalized after the child’s admission into the United States: You will need to complete an adoption following your child’s admission into the United States and before the child turns eighteen for the child (if he or she otherwise meets the requirements of the Child Citizenship Act of 2000) to automatically acquire U.S. citizenship.